-During the year, QRxPharma Limited subscribed to 37,500 convertible notes in Venomics Pty Limited at US\$4 face value per note.
-These notes carry an interest rate of 10% per annum (compounding monthly), and mature on 20 December 2011.
+During the year, QRxPharma Limited subscribed to 13,000 (2011: 37,500) convertible notes in Venomics Pty Limited at US\$4 face value per note.
+These notes carry an interest rate of 10% per annum (compounding monthly).
 Each note is convertible at QRxPharma Limited's request and it also has the ability to require redemption of some or all of the notes under certain conditions.
+5,000 notes mature on 1 December 2012 and 8,000 on 29 June 2013 (2011: 20 December 2012).

-At 30 June 2011, QRxPharma Limited assessed the carrying value of the notes and determined that these notes may not be recoverable.
-Accordingly, it has impaired the value of these notes to \$nil at 30 June 2011.
+At 30 June 2012, QRxPharma Limited assessed the carrying value of the notes and determined that these notes may not be recoverable.
+Accordingly, it has fully impaired the value of these notes to \$nil at 30 June 2012.

-The convertible notes are carried in Venomics Pty Limited as a liability at amortised cost and the embedded derivative at fair value
+The convertible notes are carried in Venomics Pty Limited as a liability at amortised cost and the embedded derivative at fair value.